susiegriggo/Phynteny/README.md

 ## Train Phynteny

-If you would like to generate your own Phynteny model using your own dataset instructions and training scripts have been provided [here](https://github.com/susiegriggo/Phynteny/tree/no_unknowns/train_phynteny).
+Phynteny has already been trained for you on a dataset containing over 1 million prophages!
+If you feel inclined to generate your own Phynteny model using your own dataset, instructions and training scripts are provided [here](https://github.com/susiegriggo/Phynteny/tree/no_unknowns/train_phynteny).

 ## Performance